 Clear Away Organic Matter

-My first step is to clear away the organic matter that the yellow mold is growing on.
-Mold of any kind loves rotting vegetation, so a few decomposing leaves or twigs are a natural starting place for it.
+My first step is to remove the organic matter the yellow mold is growing on.
+A mold of any kind loves rotting vegetation, so a few decomposing leaves or twigs are a natural starting place for it.

-I rake away any leaves or twigs or flowers that may be lying around the base of my plants.
+I rake away any leaves, twigs, or flowers that may be lying around the base of my plants.

 I may also resort to scraping away any infected soil.
 Mold isn’t deep rooting, so if I can remove the first quarter inch of soil, it usually takes all the mold spores and roots with it.